wp-plugins/flexytalk-widget/readme.txt

 1. Navigate to Plugins --> Add New menu on WordPress admin and search the term "FlexyTalk".
 Click "Install now" and activate the plugin.
 This will create a new widget called "FlexyTalk free live chat widget"  under menu  Appearence -> Widgets.
 2. Locate the widget and drag it to the desired location on a sidebar.
 3. Complete the information required by the widget and click "save".
 4. Your new widget should be visible on your web site now.
-Click the "click to chat" button to activate your free account.
-On the activation window, read carefully the indications and click "Activate".
+Navigate to your site and click the "click to chat" button to activate your free account.
+At this point you should receive an invitation to your email to join chat contacts.Accept it.
 That's all.
 Now you're ready to answer chat requests from your website.

 Please mail support@flexytalk.com if you are not able to integrate the widget on your site.